 Lid surgery will aim to correct the position of the upper and lower eyelids over your eyes, allowing them to close properly.

-To have any of this surgery it’s important for your thyroid disease itself to be stable and for the active phase of the orbital disease to have burnt out.
-Because of this some ophthalmologists believe that early low dose radiotherapy given early in the active phase of the TO can help improve the outcome after the TO has burnt out.
+To have any of this surgery it’s important for your thyroid disease itself to be stable and for the active phase of TED to have burnt out.

 Whether you have just been diagnosed with thyroid eye disease or have been living with it for a while, at RNIB, we are here to help and support you at every step.